elasticio/elasticio.github.io/content/_components/salesforce/technical-notes.md

 ## Changelog

+### 2.8.5 (November 07, 2024)

+* Fixed issues in `Get New and Updated Objects Polling` trigger:
+  * Emit only one batch of messages if results are more than 10000
+  * Error `Cannot read properties of undefined (reading 'LastModifiedDate')` if you used and delete `Size of Polling Page` value

 ### 2.8.4 (July 11, 2024)

 * Attempt to fix error `The Replay ID validation failed` when `Subscribe to PubSub` trigger does't emit messages more than three days
 * Update Sailor version to 2.7.2
 * Update component-commons-library version to 3.2.0